hylo-lang/hylodoc/Sources/DocExtractor/syntax-of-references.md

 ## Introduction

 Documentation in Hylo code, and in .hylodoc files is written in markdown.
-We allow referring to code entities in the markdown comment similar to as if they were in code.
-This document describes the syntax of different types of references.
+We would like to support local file refernces and references to code entities in markdown (similar to as if they were in code).
+This document describes different alternatives that were considered when designing the syntax.

 [](/README.md)
 [](../../README.md)